How to Go Back to School: A Back to College Checklist

 Step 3: Learn About the College Credit Transfer Process

-• Prerequisite or general education courses taken online
+• You’ve taken prerequisite or general education courses online

-Usually, there’s no guarantee that credits you’ve previously earned will be accepted at a school to which you’re looking to transfer.
+There’s no guarantee that your transfer school will accept your previous credits.
 Accepting these credits is up to the receiving school.
-Some schools have partnership agreements that will guarantee transfer credit, like StraighterLine.
-StraighterLine partners with over 150 colleges to guarantee credit transfer to any of these institutions.
-Familiarize yourself with common pitfalls to avoid when transferring college credits.
+Some schools have partnership agreements with education providers that will guarantee transfer credit.
+StraighterLine, for example, partners with over 150 colleges to guarantee credit transfer to any of these institutions.

-Step 4: Have a Good Grasp of the Cost of College & Your Finances
+Step 4: Understand the Cost of College & Your Finances

 Federal Loans